decentology/dappstarter-core/~about/DEVSETUP.md

 Due to the multiple blockchains, languages and feature blocks in one place in this repo, it isn't intended to be used for development.
 In fact, you don't even need to ever run "npm install" for this project.

-You will need to open three instances of your code editor in order to develop.
+You will need to open two instances of your code editor in order to develop.

    a.
 This repo.
 We'll call this editor "Scaffold."

    b.
-The "DappStarter - Hypergrep" repo.
-We'll call this editor "Hypergrep."

-   c.
 The "(root)/output/stage-dapp" folder.
 We'll call this editor "Project."

    The basic Scaffold Feature Development Workflow (SFDW) is as follows:

    - Make changes in Scaffold
-   - Generate output using a test script in Hypergrep
+   - Generate output using a test script
    - Deploy and test the generated output in Project
    - Rinse and repeat